-Google’s Android 7.1.2 update for Nexus and Pixel delivers new features and enhancements.
-It’s also causing problems for some Nexus 5X, Nexus 6P, Pixel, and Pixel XL users.
+Google’s Android 7.1.2 Nougat update continues to cause problems for Nexus 5X, Nexus 6P, Pixel, and Pixel XL users.

 Our roundup covers the initial batch of Android 7.1.2 issues and it also provides some tips and remedies we think could come in handy if and when you do run into an issue with the brand new version of Android Nougat.